vega-ken/tasks-today-habitica/README.md

 npm start
 ```

-If everything is ok, go to your browser to http://localhost:3000
+If everything is ok, go to your browser to http://localhost:3000 , it should show all your actual tasks if any.

 After using the program, press Ctrl+C on the terminal to stop it.